-In direct electron transfer, there are several microorganisms (Eg. Shewanella putrefaciens, Geobacter sulferreducens, G. metallireducens and Rhodoferax ferrireducens) that transfer electrons from inside the cell to extracellular acceptors via c-type cytochromes, biofilms and highly conductive pili (nanowires) [8].
-These microorganisms have high Coulombic efficiency and can form biofilms on the anode surface that act as electron acceptors and transfer electrons directly to the anode resulting in the production of more energy [9] [10].
+Geobacter sulferreducens, G. metallireducens and Rhodoferax ferrireducens) that transfer electrons from inside the cell to extracellular acceptors via ctype cytochromes, biofilms and highly conductive pili (nanowires) [3].
+These microorganisms have high Coulombic efficiency and can form biofilms on the anode surface that act as electron acceptors and transfer electrons directly to the anode resulting in the production of more energy [4] [5].

 In indirect electron transfer, electrons from microbial carriers are transported onto the electrode surface either by a microorganism's (Shewanella oneidensis, Geothrix fermentans) own mediator which in turn facilitate extracellular electron transfer or by added mediators.
 The MFCs that use mediators as electron shuttles are called mediator MFCs.
 Mediators provide a platform for the microorganisms to generate electrochemically active reduced products.
-The reduced form of the mediator is cell permeable, accept electrons from the electron carrier and transfer them onto the electrode surface [11].
-Usually neutral red, thionine, methylene blue, anthraquinone-2, 6disulfonate, phenazines and iron chelates are added to the reactor as redox mediators [12].
+The reduced form of the mediator is cell permeable, accept electrons from the electron carrier and transfer them onto the electrode surface [6].
+Usually neutral red, thionine, methylene blue, anthraquinone-2, 6disulfonate, phenazines and iron chelates are added to the reactor as redox mediators [7].
+Various types of the microbial fuel cell exists, differing majorly on the source of substrates, microbes used and mechanism of electron transfer to the anode.
+Based on mechanism of electron transfer to the anode, there are two types of microbial fuel cell which are the mediator microbial fuel cell and the mediator-less microbial fuel cell.